 Oh, the games are quick too.
 With veteran coaches you can knock a game out in about 30 minutes.
 Like Chess, veterans tend to use turn timers to keep the game moving.
 Even without a turn timer, and inexperienced coaches playing, an hour long game would be pretty standard.

-This is where the real fun is with the game, the progression.
+This is where the real fun is with the game – the progression.
 You will have to learn to manage your team’s finances, deal with your roster and injuries, and push through the setbacks during the season.
-It’s like a campaign.

 You Gotta Try It